chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 once
 ----

-The supervisor for the Chef Delivery server is configured to restart any service that fails, unless that service has been asked to change its state.
+The supervisor for the Chef Automate server is configured to restart any service that fails, unless that service has been asked to change its state.
 The ``once`` subcommand is used to tell the supervisor to not attempt to restart any service that fails.